jwbowers/KidsAppsAndOpportunities/README.md

 It looks like there is at least one Maker space in Santiago — it has a 3d printer — http://www.stgomakerspace.com/ .

+[Kano](http://us.kano.me/) is an operating system designed to enable kids to discover programing through play.
+You don't have to buy the Kano hardware.
+We bought our own Raspberry Pi 2 and then installed Kano <https://help.kano.me/hc/en-us/articles/201602232>

 # Music

 For learning Guitar, we like https://guitarbots.com/ .
 We are using the free version so far (it limits the lessons to like 10 minutes, which is just about perfect for her because chords can be frustrating for little hands).